 Many clients welcome doulas into their homes and most private moments.
-Certainly, we recognize that this puts vulnerable people at risk.
+Certainly, I recognize that this puts vulnerable people at risk.

-Therefore, three organizations have carefully vetted us.
+Therefore, three organizations have carefully vetted me.
 This includes thorough criminal background checks and fingerprinting.
-It also includes our stellar driving records and excellent reference checks.
+It also includes my stellar driving record and excellent reference checks.
 These three respected organizations are:

 4. Are you certified as an end-of-life doula?

 Unfortunately, Illinois and Chicago do not certify death doulas.
 Nor do they regulate us.
 Therefore, it is up to the individual doula to seek out best practices.

 As a result, I’ve completed the End-of-Life Doula Program at the University of Vermont.
 Anitya Doula Services also joins the National End Of Life Doula Alliance (NEDA) and I’m credentialed as NEDA-Proficient.

 5. Do you only serve clients in Chicago or Jamaica?

 No. I’m happy to serve clients anywhere.
 I travel and also serve remotely.

 I operate on a sliding scale.
 Therefore, prices depend on the services you require, the time needed, and your ability to pay.
 In short, I turn no one away.

 If you have questions not found here, reach out to me via email or phone call today.